berkeley-scf/berkeley-scf.github.io/servers/cluster/parallel.md

 ## Multi-core (one node) jobs
 The following example job script files pertain to jobs that need to use multiple cores on a single node that do not fall under the threading/openMP context.
-This is relevant for parallel code in R that starts multiple R process (e.g., foreach, mclapply, parLapply), for parfor in Matlab, and for Pool.map and pp.Server in Python.
+This is includes most packages for parallelization in Python and R, as well as `parfor` in MATLAB.

 Note that because we have enabled hyperthreading on the machines, each core is actually a virtual core (hardware thread), and so code may not